 Thus far, in my series on “hell,” I have posted 3 articles: 1) discussing the nature of the words sheol and hades, 2) looking at the oft-discussed passage of Luke 16:19-31, and 3) considering the word gehenna, which is the word usually translated as “hell”.

 My contention is that most popular discussion around the topic of hell is not greatly centered in the ancient Jewish understanding embedded in Scripture.
-This leads to some problematic interpretations and understandings of the various terms and concepts.
+This leads to some problematic interpretations of the various terms and concepts.
 And I believe it ultimately steers us toward an unhealthy view of God.

 In this article in particular, I want to consider specific descriptors such as eternal and everlasting, especially as they are used in phrases like, “eternal punishment” and “everlasting destruction.”

 Still, what I am quite certain of is this: The popular position amongst many Christians, that of hell being a place of eternal conscious torment after death, fails to fall in line with the biblical details on many fronts.
-I also believe it falls short of theological and philosophical considerations regarding questions around the nature of God – what is God like? – but those discussions have not been my goal in this series.
+I also believe it falls short of theological and philosophical considerations regarding questions around the nature of God – What is God like? – but those discussions have not been my goal in this series.

 1) The view of an abstract, future judgment.

 However, when we look at Scripture, the kingdom of God is always a concrete reality being expressed through the activity of God amongst humans, especially amongst the people of God.
-The biblical writers could only write about the kingdom of God as they saw it being expressed, lived out “on earth as in heaven.”
+The biblical writers could only write about the kingdom of God as they saw it being expressed “on earth as it is in heaven.”